 - In the menu that appears, click the “Add a VPN connection” option.

 - In the window that appears, click “Add a VPN connection”.

 - Under the “VPN provider” section, click “Windows (built-in)”.

 - Give the connection a name.
-In this case, we’ll call it “ExpressVPN L2TP-IPsec.”
+In this case, we’ll call it “NordVPN L2TP-IPsec.”

 - Fill in the required information, as mentioned above.